Funding the Education of the Next Generation of African American Leaders in Dallas

 F O U N D A T I O N

-Each year, since 1982, the J.L.
-Turner Legal Association Foundation has awarded scholarships to minority law students that are from the Dallas-Fort Worth Metroplex, or attending law school in the Dallas-Fort Worth Metroplex.
+In 1982 the J.L.
+Turner Legal Association began awarding scholarships annually to minority law students.
+In 1996, J.L.
+Turner Legal Association created a separate non-profit foundation, the J.L.
+Turner Legal Association Foundation ("JLTLAF"), which took over the fundraising and awarding of scholarships.
+Each year since 1996, JLTLAF has awarded scholarships to minority law students that are from the Dallas-Fort Worth Metroplex, or attending law school in the Dallas-Fort Worth Metroplex.
 Funds raised from the Annual Scholarship and Awards Banquet are used to fund the scholarships.

-There are two distinct types of JLTLA Minority Law Student Scholarships: those awarded primarily on the basis of merit, and those based primarily on financial need.
+There are two distinct types of JLTLAF Minority Law Student Scholarships: those awarded primarily on the basis of merit, and those based primarily on financial need.

-II.
-Merit-Based Minority Scholarships: There are four (4) JLTLA merit-based Scholarships that may be awarded in a given year.
+I. Merit-Based Minority Scholarships: There are four (4) JLTLAF merit-based Scholarships that may be awarded in a given year.
 These are primarily academic scholarship awards.
 The Merit Scholarships are as follows:

 The Barbara Jordan Scholarship - awarded to the most outstanding female minority law student.